The lack of affordable housing is a major national issue and a top priority for City Mayor Paul Dennett.

 Salford City Council and partners are working hard to deliver more affordable homes for both renting and buying in the city.

 At present around 280 new affordable homes are provided in Salford each year.
-That means, based on current availability and demand we need to increase supply by 333 homes a year.
+We are continuing to increase this supply through working with our partners.

 Around six per cent of affordable homes in Salford are provided through the planning system – the council requiring developers to provide affordable homes as part of the scheme.
 These homes are then owned and managed by housing associations (registered providers).
 This is comparable to or better than many other local authorities in the north west.

 In future, we expect more affordable homes will be provided in this way.

 Affordable housing in Salford is also funded through government grants to housing associations (registered providers).
 The funding is administered through Homes England.
 This is the main way in which new, affordable housing is provided in Salford.

 Salford City Council also works with a range of organisations and partnerships to deliver more affordable housing.